well-broomed/backend/DEPLOYMENT.md

 ## Cloudinary

-Next we'll be initializing Cloudinary for our cloud storage provider for image uploads.
+Next we'll be initializing [Cloudinary](https://cloudinary.com) as our cloud storage provider for image uploads.
 For Cloudinary, you can choose whether to sign up through them directly or to provision an add-on in Heroku, as their free tier model is essentially the same either way.

 You'll need to grab 3 credentials from your Cloudinary account details and plug them into your `.env` file.
 It should look something like this: